MicrosoftDocs/openapi-docs/OpenAPI/kiota/errors.md

 | ResponseHeaders | map(string,string[]) | The response headers. |

 Additionally these types also derive from the native exception/error type of the platform, and can be expected to provide the same properties.

+## Solutions to missing error mappings

+When a description does not document a mapping for an error status code encountered at runtime, the client application will receive an exception/error with the following error message: "The server returned an unexpected status code and no error factory is registered for this code".
+There are a number of ways to deal with this situation:

+- You can reach out to the API producer to ask them to improve their description and add the missing code to the API description.
+The API client can then be refreshed to include the error mapping.
+- You can maintain a local copy of the description and add the missing code to the API description.
+The API client can then be refreshed to include the error mapping.
+- The client application can rely on the status code and header fields to drive its recovery.